Are you happy with the love of your marriage?

 It may not be the same for others but for him marriage became a medicine.

-From my friend’s experience, I can say that positive emotion broadens and builds the intellectual, social, and physical resources.
+From my friend’s experience, I can say that positive emotion broadens and builds the intellectual, social, and physical well being.

-“Marriage invigorates positive emotion which leads to exploration, which leads to mastery, and mastery leads not only to more positive emotion but to the discovery of our signature strengths”, my friend added.
+“Marriage recirculates positive emotion which leads to exploration, mastery, and the discovery of our core strengths”, my friend added.

-My eyes saw a depressed friend growing into a very successful police officer after a successful marriage.
+My eyes saw a depressed friend growing into a very successful school principal after adopting marriage as an institution.

 In one of the studies, researchers asked widows to talk about their late spouses.

-Some of the widows told happy stories, some told sad stories and they also complained.
+Some of the widows told happy stories, some told sad stories, spouse fights, and they also complained a lot.

 Few years later, researchers found that the women who had told happy stories were much more likely to be engaged in life and dating again.